Prologue: Remembrance

 ”How do you know if they’re cannibals or not?”
 Juice asked.

-“There are signs,” Gorf said with a glance.
-Raising his hand, he shouted past the counter, “Hey kid!
-Give us a BIRTHDAY sized order of bacon!”
+”There are signs,” Gorf said with a glance.
+Raising his hand, he shouted past the counter, ”Boy!
+Big plate of bacon–birthday big!”

 ”What kind of signs?”
 Juice asked.

-Gorf looked over his shoulder toward the door.
-“You know he doesn’t like me telling you stuff like this.”
+Gorf looked over his shoulder toward the door. ”He doesn’t like when I talk about this with you.”

 ”Please?”
 Juice said.

-Gorf sucked air through his teeth and tapped his finger on the table.
-“Alright, fine.
-First thing’s first, their teeth get all wiggly and fall out.
-So if you see an old person missing a few teeth, they’re either just old or they like to eat people.”
+Gorf sucked air through his teeth and tapped his finger on the table. ”Fine.
+First sign,” he said, holding up a finger. ”Their teeth start falling out.
+If someone’s missing too many, they’re either old… or they like to eat people.”

-“Then, they get this big old hunch in their back.
+”Then, their backs start to bend.
 But the real test is whether they can hold themselves back at the smell of fresh meat.
 Or blood.”

 The doors slammed open and an older man walked in, slightly hunched over.
 Juice stared at him with wide eyes, then looked at Gorf.